0danny/AssettoTools/README.md

 </br>

-Soon to be Assetto Corsa car modifier.
+Assetto Corsa car modifier.

-Will be able to modifiy all INI files from a desktop application.
+- Able to modifiy all INI files from a desktop application.

-Comes with in-house ACD extractor and decryptor, custom wrote.
+- Comes with in-house ACD extractor and decryptor, custom wrote.
 Please see ACDBackend project.

-Text editor is AvalonEdit, custom made syntax highlighting so it may not be perfect.
+- Text editor is AvalonEdit, custom made syntax highlighting so it may not be perfect.
 Still working on it.
+- Work flow is fast, side menu containing all files enables quick and easy modification of all a cars attributes/settings, see image below.

-Release 0.1 is available in the release section of this repository.
+**Release 0.1 is available in the release section of this repository.**

 ## Pictures